Cldfire/ayu-rs/README.md

 ## Usage

 This theme is meant to be used with something such as [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) (available for most browsers, not just Firefox).
 If you use Stylish, installation is as simple as going [here](https://userstyles.org/styles/138541/ayu-rs-dark-theme) and clicking the `Install Style` button.
 It will be automatically applied to the sites that it supports by default, but it can be used successfully with any hosted rust documentation.
-You can even integrate it with a created rustdoc [as shown here](https://blog.guillaume-gomez.fr/articles/2016-09-16+Generating+doc+with+rustdoc+and+a+custom+theme).
+You can even integrate it with your own, freshly-built rustdocs [as shown here](https://blog.guillaume-gomez.fr/articles/2016-09-16+Generating+doc+with+rustdoc+and+a+custom+theme).

 There are, of course, other extensions / plugins / add-ons that allow you to easily re-skin websites by injecting custom CSS, and if you are a user of one you can simply copy the CSS from this repo and apply it in whatever way your extension requires.
 If your extension of choice has a site for collecting themes (similar to [userstyles.org](https://userstyles.org)), feel free to open an issue asking to have this theme posted there.